VaultaFoundation/docs/native/03_smart-contracts/04_state-data.md

 > 💰 **Beware of RAM**
 >
-> RAM is a limited resource on the EOS blockchain, and you should be careful about how much RAM you allow others to use on
+> RAM is a limited resource on the Vaulta blockchain, and you should be careful about how much RAM you allow others to use on
 > your contracts.
 It's often better to make the user pay for the RAM, but this requires that you create incentives for them
 > to spend their own RAM in return for something of perceived equal or greater value.